Key Learning Points

 During that time, herbs that perhaps were too powerful or had major side-effects have been calmed by the addition of other herbs to steady and direct them.

-Not so, pure drugs in Western medicine which are notorious for their secondary actions, some of which are not discovered until some time later after damage has been done.
+Not so pure drugs in Western medicine, which are notorious for their secondary actions.
+Indeed, we often don’t discover a drug’s secondary actions until some time later by when damage has been done.

 Doctors giving Western medicines are often foxed by what happens when they give a range of medicines on the same day or together.
 The medicines don’t always behave as expected, and doctors now realise that in some patients, combinations are either ineffective or cause additional problems.